Euro20179/nvim-snippets/README.md

+# This fork

+The goals of this fork are to expend the functionality of the original project

+Mostly just be adding way to set snippets during runtime

+And maybe some other stuff

 # nvim-snippets

 Allow vscode style snippets to be used with native neovim snippets `vim.snippet`.
 Also comes with support for [friendly-snippets](https://github.com/rafamadriz/friendly-snippets).